beaugunderson/cat-snacks/README.md

 First, take a look at the [code of conduct](CODE_OF_CONDUCT.md)!
 After that, please feel free to:

-- open issues with questions
+#### Open issues with questions

+- you will be met with patience and kindness!
-  - I will be very nice & patient! it is totally acceptable to ask for tech support via creating an issue here
+- it is totally acceptable to ask for tech support via creating an issue here

-- open issues with suggestions
+#### Open issues with suggestions

 - even if you can't or don't want to code!
 - you could describe your idea, or add a sketch or drawing, or link to a reference image of something you think should be added

-- send pull requests
+#### Send pull requests

 - these don't have to be perfect! (the caveat being, if I make changes to your code after merging it, please don't be offended! it's only done in the spirit of making things modular & readable for future cat-face explorers)

 ### Getting started